Self-Defense in Domestic Violence Cases

 Second, those charged with domestic violence face the reality that a jury may be predisposed to believe that you could not have been defending yourself.
 After all, you are the one charged, not your spouse, so it is natural for jury members to think of you as the bad person in this case.
 This is especially true if you appear to be the physically stronger person in the relationship.

-That is why hiring an experienced criminal defense attorney is critical if you are facing domestic violence charges as a result of defending yourself.
+That is why hiring an experienced domestic violence attorney is critical if you are facing domestic violence charges as a result of defending yourself.
 Your attorney will know how to provide evidence and demonstrate how your actions were only a reaction to the imminent threat of harm you were facing, and to convince a jury that despite appearances, you were the actual victim in this case.

 Contact the Domestic Violence Attorneys at Wallin & Klarich Right Away